rethinkdb/rethinkdb-rs/2-query-language/secondary-indexes.md

 r.table("users").between(["John", "Smith"], ["Wade, Welles"], index="full_name") \
     .run(conn)

-# Order users by first name and last name
+# Efficiently order users by first name and last name using an index
 r.table("users").order_by(index="full_name").run(conn)

 # For each blog post, return the post and its author using the full_name index